reinhart1010/nix/docs/en/common/adb-shell.md

 ---
 # adb shell

-Android Debug Bridge Shell: Run remote shell commands on an Android emulator instance or connected Android devices.
+Android Debug Bridge Shell: run remote shell commands on an Android emulator instance or connected Android devices.
 More information: <https://developer.android.com/studio/command-line/adb>.

 - Start a remote interactive shell on the emulator or device: